Littleton and Badsey railway station

 Littleton and Badsey railway station was a station on the Great Western Railway's Oxford, Worcester and Wolverhampton line, near the town of Evesham, Worcestershire in England.
-It served the villages of Badsey, South Littleton, Middle Littleton and North Littleton.
+It was located in Blackminster, and served the villages of Badsey and the Littletons (North and Middle Littleton and South Littleton).

 The station was opened by the Oxford, Worcester and Wolverhampton Railway on 21 April 1884 The 1963 report The Reshaping of British Railways listed the station for closure, and British Railways closed the station on 3 January 1966.

 Littleton and Badsey was one of the stations Flanders and Swann mentioned in song Slow Train, which was written in response to The Reshaping of British Railways and released in 1963.